jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Not paying for modern tools is ridiculous.
 We give thousands every year to Industrial Age companies like insurance companies and banks.
 We can all afford to pay open-source tech companies a few dollars.
 A few bucks are all it takes to control our content, apps, and lives.

 Isn't that so funny?
-Open-source technology is so efficient, Main Street can become the player gods of the Internet Age, by paying a few dollars for our apps.
+Open-source technology is so efficient, Main Street can become the player gods of the Internet Age, by paying a few dollars for our new .

 Because, only when regular people fund a tool, do we get to make sure it solves our problems.
 Tax software, insurance claim systems, car maintenance records... we're the ones paying the bills anyway.

 But by paying for the software directly, we can control these levers of power.